lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_blind_certainty_and_control.md

 ### Is blind belief always wrong?

-Is blind belief, in God, deities, science or anything, always wrong?
+Is blind belief, in God, deities, science, government, an ideology, a political party, a secret society or anything, always wrong?

 [Openness GPT v11](../../README.md#openness-gpt-v11)[^1]: